kesteckb/COMSM-SEGP/Evaluation/README.md

 ### 6.2 Unit Testing

 We used unit testing to evaluate behaviour of our application through a series of automated tests.
 Our unit testing strategy uses the Jasmine Test Framework[<sup>[1]</sup>](https://jasmine.github.io/), which is incorportaed into Angular during install.
-After the creation of a component or unit test, a `spec.ts` file is create alongside the `html`, `css`, and `ts` files of the component.
+After the creation of a component or service, a `spec.ts` file is create alongside the `html`, `css`, and `ts` files.

 For our project, all components and services run at least one unit test to show that it can be created.
 To complete this test, some components require the use of mock services.